 Core research themes include the challenges of digitalization, the changing locations of innovative activity, and the interrelation between firm internationalization and innovation.
 Findings show, for example, that incremental product innovation has a positive and immediate impact on exports, whereas more radical innovation takes longer to affect them.
 Conversely, exporters are more likely to adopt green innovation than non-exporters.
 Research into new innovation patterns in China shows that the country still lags behind in terms of genuine innovation and faces substantial (and increasing) interregional differences with regard to higher education, R&D, and innovation output.

-The Research Center has successfully applied for funding from the DFG, EU, and BMBF and plays an important role in the new Kiel Centre for Globalization.
+The Research Center has successfully applied for funding from the DFG, EU, and BMBF and plays an important role in the Kiel Centre for Globalization.
 These grants have enabled the Research Center to recruit several highly-talented young researchers and to expand its scope to include new global challenges, such as the socio-economic consequences of the Internet, user innovation, and digital transformation.